Truex Jr. wins playoff opener at Las Vegas

 Busch’s Joe Gibbs Racing teammate and fellow Playoff driver Erik Jones had problems he could not overcome as his car became stuck in second gear early in Stage 2.
 Jones, who won at Darlington two weeks ago, had to take his car to the garage.

-Other playoff drivers who left Vegas on unlucky streaks were Chip Ganassi Racing’s Kurt Busch, who slammed the wall in the final stage; Team Penske’s Joey Logano, who, after leading 105 laps, ran into the rear of a back marker and suffered significant front-end damage and failed to challenge again; SHR’s Clint Bowyer started the race from the pole but from there, moved steadily backward and finished 25th and a lap off the pace.
+Other playoff drivers who left Vegas on unlucky streaks were Chip Ganassi Racing’s Kurt Busch, who slammed the wall in the final stage; Team Penske’s Joey Logano, who, after leading 105 laps, ran into the rear of a back marker and suffered significant front-end damage and failed to challenge again; SHR’s Clint Bowyer, who started the race from the pole but from there, moved steadily backward and finished 25th and a lap off the pace.

 —Field Level Media